nikhilraghu1c/hey-nodejs/projects/DevTinder/README.md

       console.log("Handling the route user!!");

       // res.send("Hello User!!"); // next is called and error will be thrown
-      // nextis use to pass the control to the next request handler called as middleware
+      // nextis use to pass the control to the next request handler

       next();
     }, (req, res) => {